dimagi/commcare-hq/corehq/apps/cloudcare/static/cloudcare/js/README.md

 ## Overview

+This document is meant to orient developers to working with Web Apps.
+Its primary audience is developers who are familiar with CommCare HQ but not especially familiar with CommCare mobile or formplayer.

 The web apps front end is effectively a single-page application (SPA), which is unique in HQ.
 It's also the only area of HQ that uses [Backbone](https://backbonejs.org/) and [Marionette](https://marionettejs.com/).
 Most of the code was written, or substantially re-written, around 2016.

 Web apps is tightly coupled with formplayer, so check out the [formplayer README](https://github.com/dimagi/commcare-hq/blob/master/docs/formplayer.rst).
+High-level pieces of the system:
+- **Web Apps** is a piece of CommCare HQ that allows users to enter data in a web browser, providing a web equivalent to CommCare mobile.
+Like the rest of HQ, web apps is built on django, but it is much heavier on javascript and lighter on python than most areas of HQ.
+While it is hosted on HQ, its major "backend" is formplayer.
+- [Formplayer](https://github.com/dimagi/formplayer/) is a Java-based service for entering data into XForms.
+Web apps can be thought of as a UI for this service.
+In this vein, the bulk of web apps javascript implements a javascript application called "FormplayerFrontend".
+This makes the word "formplayer" sometimes ambiguous in this document: usually it describes the Java-based service, but it also shows up in web apps code references.
+- **CloudCare** is a legacy name for web apps.
+Web apps code is in the `cloudcare` django app.
+It should not be used in documentation or anything user-facing.
+It shouldn't be used in code, either, unless needed for consistency.
+It mostly shows up in filenames and URLs.

-This also means web apps tends to use formplay/mobile/CommCare vocabulary rather than HQ vocabulary: "entities" instead of "cases", etc.
+The coupling with formplayer also means web apps tends to use formplay/mobile/CommCare vocabulary rather than HQ vocabulary: "entities" instead of "cases", etc.

 The code has three major components: form entry, formplayer, and everything else.